max-fedorov/hclmergetool/README.md

 # About `hclmergetool`

-Works with HashiCorp HCL.
-Allows to append the input file with blocks and attributes from the template file
+Works with HashiCorp Configuration Language (HCL) files.
+Allows you to supplement the _input_ file with blocks and attributes from the _template_ file.
+You can use any file name (file extension doesn't matter) for the _input_ and _template_ files.
+The only thing required is valid HCL syntax.

 # Installation